ArgonDesign/alogic/doc/ports.md

 considered the initiator of the data transfer.
 With `sync ready` ports, the producer is in charge of initiating transactions, while with `sync accept` ports, it is the consumer who initiates transactions.
 The producer can hold off a transfer by keeping _valid_ low.
-The consumer must guaranteed that if _accept_ is high, then valid data (indicated by _valid_ high) will be accepted at the rising edge of the clock.
+The consumer must guarantee that if _accept_ is high, then valid data (indicated by _valid_ high) will be accepted at the rising edge of the clock.
 This distinction between `sync ready` and `sync accept` ports might seem subtle at this point, but the following sections